Saturday June 24, 2023

 God can only be known by our hearts, the center of our soul, where love resides.
 He cannot be known by the mind because he is much more than we could ever imagine: much better, much more caring, much more available to fill in the gaps left by insufficient human love.
 To grasp the “more” of him requires that we abandon all of our incorrect ideas, images, and concepts of God.
 To enter into his healing embrace, we must overcome misconceptions.
 We must stop projecting human images onto the Abba-Father.

-To help you with this, I wrote the book 30 Days to the Father’s Heart.
-See 30daystothefathersheart.com.
+To help you with this, I wrote the book The Father’s Heart.
+See tothefathersheart.com.
 (This article is an excerpt from that book.)

 Inside the Ministry: